shayakchemistry/DataSciencePrep/AlgoProject/README.md

 ### Tree Algorithms

 A tree is non-linear and a hierarchical data structure consisting of a collection of nodes such that each node of the tree stores a value, a list of references to nodes (the “children”).
 A tree consists of a root, and zero or more subtrees T1, T2, ...., Tk such that there is an edge from the root of the tree to the root of each subtree.
-There are some tree terminologies that are described below:
+Some terminologies that are used in the context of trees is described below:

 *Parent Node :* The node which is a predecessor of a node is called the parent node of that node.